rachelesmee/website/foss4gukonline2020/programme.md

 The programme is divided into eight themes, running in three parallel streams.
-If you have registered, you will in due course be sent links for all streams, and you can jump in an out as you wish. _The programme may still change - so please check nearer the time for any updates_.

 The themes are:
 * 🗃️ Metadata: Discussing the data about data